Get PolitiFact in your inbox.

 Some analysts would suggest that these two observations are consistent.
 They say that Biden’s coronavirus relief bill — the American Rescue Plan, which passed shortly after he took office in 2021 — drove inflation higher in the United States than it did in the other countries, which had no equivalent fiscal stimulus of that scale that late in the pandemic.

-"The Biden administration and its allies in Congress provided entirely too much stimulus into an economy that was already dealing with supply shortages," said Michael Faulkender, a professor of finance at the University of Maryland’s Robert H. Smith School of Business.
+"The Biden administration and its allies in Congress provided entirely too much stimulus into an economy that was already dealing with supply shortages," said Michael Faulkender, a finance professor at the University of Maryland’s Robert H. Smith School of Business.
 "This is necessarily inflationary and was totally predictable."

-That said, the U.S. may have benefited in other ways from its expansionary monetary and fiscal policy during the pandemic compared to other rich countries, said Brookings Institution economist Gary Burtless.
+However, the U.S. may have benefited in other ways from its expansionary monetary and fiscal policy during the pandemic compared to other rich countries, Brookings Institution economist Gary Burtless said.

 The U.S. may have "obtained some advantage from those expansionary policies in terms of faster real economic growth" than its rivals, Burtless said.
 The downside, he added, is that these policies also seem to have produced the disadvantage of higher inflation.